-- Influenza activity remained at inter-seasonal levels in week 47. - No influenza cases were reported during week 47. - Since the beginning of the season, no influenza cases have been reported.
+- Influenza activity remained at inter-seasonal levels in week 49. - Due to an upgrade to the lab system, no lab data was available for influenza detections in week 49. - Since the beginning of the season, no influenza cases have been reported.

-Graph 1: Number and percent of positive influenza specimens in New Brunswick by week, up to November 21, 2020 (data source: G. Dumont Lab results)
+Graph 1: Number and percent of positive influenza specimens in New Brunswick by week, up to December 5, 2020 (data source: G. Dumont Lab results)